Mac Running Slow? 8 Ways to Fix a Slow Mac

 Disable Unnecessary Startup Programs

 Startup programs are apps and services that launch automatically when you log into your Mac.
-The more of them, the slower your Mac boots up.
+The more they are open, the slower your Mac boots up.
 If your Mac is slow due to too many startup programs.
 It’s time to disable those unnecessary ones.

 Here's how to remove startup programs on your Mac:

-- Click the Apple icon and select System Preferences.
+- Click the Apple menu and select System Settings.

-- Click Users & Groups > Login Items, and you will see a list of apps that automatically open when your Mac starts.
+- Click General >Login Items, and you will see a list of apps that automatically open when your Mac starts.

-- Select the app you want to remove, unlock the padlock in the lower left corner, and click the Minus (-) button.
+- Select the app you want to remove, then click the Minus (-) button.

 In fact, in addition to the login items in the list, there may be other unnecessary launch services such as Launch Agents and Launch Daemons.